idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 </p>

 These escape mutations represent a limit for the applicability of our system, as they allow cells to grow without the need for IS621-catalysed recombination.
 To counteract this, we have devised an experimental strategy which aims to reduce the number of possible escape mutations.
-The incorporation of CcdA/CcdB toxin/antitoxin system into the selection plasmid as shown in figure xx should greatly reduce the number of escape mutants.
+The incorporation of CcdA/CcdB toxin/antitoxin system into the selection plasmid as shown in Figure 5 should greatly reduce the number of escape mutants.
 ##### quick explanation of CcdA system by Elia (?) or cite smth
 <p align="center">
   <img src="https://github.com/user-attachments/assets/c2c27f9d-9d59-4c66-b1a3-f6d503c3264d" alt="toxinsystem">